Everything you ever wanted to know about snowclones, but were afraid to ask.

 at a later date.

 Finally, it may be that there’s a (small) place for playful exploration of common snowclones at higher levels.
-The whole reason I came across them in the first place was because I was writing a text on the science behind trends for what will be Outcomes Advanced second editition – and decided to research common examples of the phrase Have we reached peak X? / We’re reaching peak X.
+The whole reason I came across them in the first place was because I was writing a text on the science behind trends for what will be Outcomes Advanced second edition – and decided to research common examples of the phrase Have we reached peak X? / We’re reaching peak X.

 As for what we do with them in the book, well, you’ll just have to wait and see, won’t you?